 Alaska Airlines cancels more than 120 flights as pilots picket

-SEATAC, Wash. - Dozens of Alaska Airlines flights at Sea-Tac International Airport were canceled Friday morning and officials said they are connected to the shortage of pilots.
+SEATAC, Wash. - Dozens of Alaska Airlines flights at Seattle-Tacoma International Airport were canceled Friday morning and officials said they are connected to the shortage of pilots.

-According to FlightAware, there were 75 flights canceled out of Sea-Tac as of noon Friday, and 66 of the flights are through Alaska Airlines.
+More than 100 Alaska Airlines flights were canceled by the airline, including 66 in Seattle, 20 in Portland, Oregon, 10 in Los Angeles and seven in San Francisco, according to the flight tracking website flightaware.com.
+Pilots held a rally and picket line in all those cities, according to a union website.

 Officials with the airline company said the flight cancelations are "connected to a shortage of pilots, which has created operational challenges."